-Contact an Indigenous women's group.
-Women / Gender Diverse groups or an Advocate to help you go through police and court processes.
+Contact an Aboriginal women's group, women's groups or an advocate to help you go through police and court processes.
 This may include asking for a peace bond or restraining order.
-It is important to get support as these processes can be complicated and are different in each province and territory.
-Many people have gone through this to protect themselves and their children and you can do it too.
+It's important to get support as these processes can be complicated and are different in each province and territory.
+Many women have gone through this to protect themselves and their children and you can do it too!

 Family law is something you will have to consider when leaving your partner.
 Family law deals with parenting arrangements, separation and divorce, division of property and debts, restraining orders, and child and/or spousal support payments.
 Family law is different in each province and territory in Canada and can be difficult to understand, but do not give up!
 You can do it!
 Talk to someone you trust and get help with family law issues.
-The Who's Who Guide contains a list of Indigenous women's groups, women and gender diverse groups and legal services you can contact for information
+The Who's Who Guide contains a list of Aboriginal women's groups, women's groups, and legal services you can contact for information.